ViralTexts/gtr-clusters/clusters/18500316-sn83035487-EducateYourDaughters.md

 ## [From _Memphis daily appeal._](https://chroniclingamerica.loc.gov/lccn/sn83045160/1859-08-14/ed-1/seq-1)

 #### 1859-08-14 &middot; Memphis, Tenn.

 <table style="width: 100%;"><tr><td style="width: 50%">

-H&#x27;g tbe s ocressi ve stage of their pro­
-i tbe aria of civilized life : and among
-linirs, he informed me that at thir ear
-Thv
-aenim
-I- g re;
-Wbe
-I held
-reat mistake tbey only sent
-Tbeie boys came borne intel- .
-boy to school
-lice-1 men, but they marri d uneducated and
-nncivuizec wive and tne unirorm result was,
-their child en were all like thv-ir moth era.
+eir child en were all like thv-ir moth era.
 The
 father soon lost all his interest hi bob wife
 and children.
 1 And now, said be, &#x27;if we
 would educate but one class of our children,